Jvn101/13-OOM-E-Commerce-Back-End/README.md

 * [Contact Us](#contact-us)

 ## Installation
-Install npm i to install project dependencies inquirer and MySQL
+Install npm in the integrated terminal to install the project dependencies.

 ## Video walkthrough